Brown-University-Library/ml_hhoag_image_clustering_project/README.md

 ## Other

-- One oddity of the code is that it stores all the vector-arrays (lists of numbers) to an sqlite database, then reads all that data into memory at the "determine-similarity" step.
+- One oddity of the code is that it stores all the vector-arrays (lists of numbers) to an sqlite database -- but then reads all that data into memory at the "determine-similarity" step.
 That's because sqlite doesn't natively support vector-searching.
-For the number of images I was dealing with in this experiment, that's not a problem -- but it'd be worth either seeing if there are sqlite extensions that would allow direct db-searches, or use a db that supports that.
+For the number of images I was dealing with in this experiment, that's not a problem -- but it'd be worth  investigating sqlite extensions that would allow direct db-vector-searches, or using a db that supports them.

-- A sincere thanks to Brendan Quinn and Michael B. Klein of Northwestern University for their full-day [code4lib-con-2024 full-day LLM-workshop][c4l-llm] that really solidified my sense of embeddings and how they could be useful.
-Also to Justin Uhr and other colleagues at the Brown University Library who've taken initiative to explore how neural-networks and large-language models work, and can be used programmatically for a variety of projects.
+- A sincere thanks to Brendan Quinn and Michael B. Klein of the Northwestern University Library for their terrific full-day [code4lib-con-2024 full-day LLM-workshop][c4l-llm] that really solidified my sense of the concept of embeddings, as well as how to work with them programmatically.

 [c4l-llm]: <https://2024.code4lib.org/workshop/GenAI4Lib-A-Practical-Introduction-to-Large-Language-Models>